irods-contrib/metalnx-web/docs/INSTALL.md

 ]
 ```

 **Just remember that once you modify this negotiation parameter to `CS_NEG_REFUSE` iRODS will never use SSL.
-If it is not the desired behaviour, check out the iRODS [documentation](https://docs.irods.org) to set up a grid with SSL.**
+If this is not the desired behaviour, check out the iRODS [documentation](https://docs.irods.org) to set up a grid with SSL.**

 [[Back to: Table of Contents](#TOC)]